sushanthvarada/sushanthvarada.github.io/ReadMe and DoMe.txt

+AFTER Running the Python script --> Copy "About.html" --> Rename it to "index.html"

 SEARCH ENGINES INDEXING - Delete the following from About.html and index.html [Automated through python script]
 1) search for <meta name="robots" content="noindex">